romdasilva/adac-b2b/README.md

 # README #

-Instalation
+# Instalation #
+* install dusk on laravel
+php artisan dusk:install
+* to run test
-chrome driver should be same version as browser version. php artisan dusk:chrome-driver 86
+* Chrome driver should be same version as browser version. php artisan dusk:chrome-driver 86

-Runing test
+# Runing test #

-for runing specific test.
+* To run all tests.
+php artisan dusk
+* To run specifictest.
+php artisan dusk --filter testTrainingLocations
+* To run group test.
-php artisan dusk --filter testTrainingLocations for runinng group test php artisan dusk --group All
+php artisan dusk --group All
+php artisan dusk --group Menu

 This README would normally document whatever steps are necessary to get your application up and running.